 About the University of Montana School of Law

 The University of Montana School of Law offers an alternative to big, urban law schools.
-Each year, we enroll approximately 84 students from across the country looking for a hands-on approach to legal education, where students and faculty work closely inside and outside of class.
+Each year, we enroll approximately 84 students from across the country looking for a hands-on approach to legal education.
 The atmosphere is enhanced by the surrounding Rocky Mountains, where wilderness and recreation offer a break from the rigors of law study.

-Our graduates are well prepared to practice law anywhere in the country or to pursue public service or business careers.
-More than 90 percent of our students pass their state bar exams the first time.
-Whatever career you choose, from small-town general practice to specialties in tax or criminal law, your legal education at UM will prepare you for an exciting future.
+Over 90% of our graduates pass the bar and are well prepared to practice law anywhere in the country.
+Many choose to pursue public service or business careers, so whatever career you choose, from small-town general practice to specialties in tax or criminal law, your legal education at the University of Montana will prepare you to.

 In 2011, The University of Montana School of Law celebrated 100 Years of Education and Service.